 Several majors are available through the Adult Studies Program.
 For detailed information on each of these programs, see listings in the "Major Programs" and "Programs and Courses" sections of this catalog.
+1. Business

-- 1. Business - Social Sciences Divisional with a concentration in criminal justice, history, political science, psychology, or sociology - 3.
+- 2. Social Sciences Divisional with a concentration in criminal justice, history, political science, psychology, or sociology - 3.
 History and Social Science with teacher certification in history and social science - 4.
+History and Social Science - 5.
 Comprehensive Liberal Studies, Curricular Emphasis (teacher preparation program).
 This is a major for students seeking teacher certification as an elementary school or special education teacher.
 The identified courses meet the teacher competencies required by the Commonwealth of Virginia.
+Students must apply and be accepted into the VWC Education Program.
 The PRAXIS I and VCLA exams must be passed to Virginia standards before enrolling in the professional education coursework sequence.
 Students seeking this certification must also pass the Reading for Virginia Educators Assessment test before they can student teach.
-PRAXIS II must be passed before student teaching.
+PRAXIS II must be passed before student teaching - 6.
+Comprehensive Liberal Studies